MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

   + **azureml-train-automl**
     + Created feature to install specific versions of gpu-capable pytorch v1.1.0, :::no-loc text="cuda"::: toolkit 9.0, pytorch-transformers, which is required to enable BERT/ XLNet in the remote Python runtime environment.
   + **azureml-train-core**
-    + Early failure of some hyperparameter space definition errors directly in the sdk instead of server side.
+    + Early failure of some hyperparameter space definition errors directly in the SDK instead of server side.

 ### Azure Machine Learning Data Prep SDK v1.1.14
 + **Bug fixes and improvements**